zebus3d/cython_learn/README.md

 You need MS Windows SDK for Windows 7 and .NET Framework 4, and Visual Studio Build Tools 2019. then open the Developer Command Pront vor VS 2019 and compile from there.
 It is not recommended to use MinGW.

-# Automatic convert .pyx (inside is normal python) to .so compiled (Because writing a setup.py each time is painful):
+# Automatic convert .pyx to .so compiled (Because writing a setup.py each time is painful):
 $ sudo pip3 install easycython

 $ easycython voronoi.pyx